hipdac-lab/SC24-SOLAR/README.md

 SOLAR is a data-loading framework designed for distributed Deep Neural Networks (DNN) training.
 It enhances the data loading time by making efficient use of the in-memory buffer.
 SOLAR is integrated with the PyTorch framework, leveraging parallel HDF5 Python APIs.

 While preparing the artifacts, we ran them on a single node from a cluster equipped with 1TB of disk storage, 128GiB of memory, one Intel(R) Xeon(R) W-2265 CPU @ 3.50GHz CPU, and two NVIDIA RTX A4000 GPUs.
-We recommend that reviewers use a similar system configuration or meet the minimum system requirements.
+We recommend that you use a similar system configuration or meet the minimum system requirements.

 ## Minimum System Requirements